 Thanks Maree.
 Love you.
 You’re a gem.

-And so it came to pass that I found myself with Bo in an exit row on QF 93, winging our way across the Pacific with a plan to meet a friend, Sasha, just outside of Customs and Immigration.
+And so it came to pass that I found myself with Bo in an exit row on QF 93; winging our way across the Pacific with a plan to meet a friend, Sasha, just outside of Customs and Immigration in Los Angeles.

-Sasha was on time, as you would expect from a project manager in charge of some of Westfield’s biggest projects, and he rushed us to his ‘USA car’ that he leaves there for the rare occasions that he goes fishing or skiing stateside.
+Sasha was on time, as you would expect from a project manager in charge of some of Westfield’s biggest projects; and he rushed us to his ‘USA car’ that he leaves there for the rare occasions that he goes fishing or skiing stateside.
 A top of the range Land Rover with a hawks sticker on the rear window.
-After the shock of him having such a nice car just sitting around collecting dust; we hit the road for the long drive north.
+After the shock of him having such a nice car just ‘sitting around to be used only occasionally’ subsided, we hit the road for the long drive north.